GodotModding/godot-mod-loader/README.md

 }
 ```

-#### Notes on meta.json
+> `Notes on meta.json`
+>

-Some properties in the JSON are not checked in the code, and are only used for reference by yourself and your mod's users.
+> Some properties in the JSON are not checked in the code, and are only used for reference by yourself and your mod's users.
 These are:
+>

-- `version`
+> - `version`
-- `compatible_game_version`
+> - `compatible_game_version`
-- `authors`
+> - `authors`
-- `description`
+> - `description`
-- `website_url`
+> - `website_url`

 ## Helper Methods

 Use these when creating your mods.
-As above, see the [docs for Delta-V Modding](https://gitlab.com/Delta-V-Modding/Mods/-/blob/main/MODDING.md) for more details.
+For detailed info, see the [docs for Delta-V Modding](https://gitlab.com/Delta-V-Modding/Mods/-/blob/main/MODDING.md),
+upon which ModLoader is based.
+They cover mod setup and helper functions in much greater detail.

 ### installScriptExtension